 AGAVE PRINT STUDIO offers workshops and studio access for printmakers, printmaking collaborations and editioning services and short-term residencies.
 I am currently a PhD student at ANU with supervisor Sasha Grishin.
 I run workshops in printmaking, digital imaging, and artist books nationally and internationally and in 2011 I taught a summer school in printmaking at Haystack Mountain School of Crafts, Deer Isle, Maine, USA.
 My book Printmaking with Photopolymer Plates is in its 3rd edition, and I am planning to write a new book on photopolymer printmaking post-PhD studies.

-I have been an artist-printmaker for 15 years.
+have been an artist-printmaker for over 20 years.
 I founded Union St Printmakers in 2009 to teach printmaking to fellow artists and the local community.
-In recent years my studio and teaching practice has extended to curating exhibitions; bringing together established artists and raw beginners to raise the profile and practice of printmaking in Adelaide.
-I co-ordinate a periodic e-newsletter of all things printmaking in South Australia and also editions plates for fellow artists.
+Since then, my studio and teaching practice has expanded to curating folios, exhibitions and print events; as well as bringing together established artists and beginners to raise the profile and practice of printmaking in Adelaide.
+I co-ordinate a periodic e-newsletter of all things printmaking in South Australia and also edition lino plates for fellow artists.

 My passion is persuading people over to the dark and inky side of the visual arts, as well as collaborating on projects and sharing skills.